thunderbird/appointment/README.md

 # Thunderbird Appointment

+> [!IMPORTANT]
-**Note: Thunderbird Appointment is in a beta state, so be prepared to encounter bugs**
+> Thunderbird Appointment is in a beta state, so be prepared to encounter bugs

 Invite others to grab times on your calendar.
 Choose a date.
 Make appointments as easy as it gets.